SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/ClassesAndStructures.rst

 Downcasting to ``Movie`` will fail when trying to downcast the two ``Song`` instances in the library array.
-To cope with this, the example above uses :ref:`optional binding <ControlFlow_OptionalBinding>` to check whether the optional ``Movie`` actually contains a value (i.e. to find out whether the downcast succeeded.)
+To cope with this, the example above uses :ref:`optional binding <BasicTypes_OptionalBinding>` to check whether the optional ``Movie`` actually contains a value (i.e. to find out whether the downcast succeeded.)
 This optional binding is written “``if let movie = item as Movie``”,